retroxsky06/Pewlett-Hackard-Analysis/README.md

 ##### Challenge 7 Assignment

 ## Overview of the Project
 As Baby boomers are retring at an accelerated rate (Silver Tsunami), the fictional company, Pewlett Hackard is preparing for its impact.
-To prepare for the upcoming retirements, the companys is considering a mentorship program that will train future generations.
+To prepare for the upcoming retirements, the company is considering a mentorship program that will utilize their current work force, and who will train future generations.
 The purpose of this analysis is to assist Pewlett Hackard in identifying the number of potential retiring employees by their job title and mentors.
 The analysis is driven by two primary questions:
 1) Who is retiring?
 2) How many roles will need to be filled from the impact of the "Silver Tsunami?"